vsm/vsm-dictionary/Dictionary.spec.md

       only those belonging to any of the subdictionaries given in `filter.dictID` (if any given), will be returned.
     + Returned matches are sorted by the following keys, in this order:
-      + 'R'-type matches (refTerms) are sorted before S/T-type matches;
-      + then, for any S/T type matches:
-        if a `sort.dictID` is given, then matches that belong to any of the subdicts given in that list, are grouped and sorted before matches that don't;
+      + If a `sort.dictID` is given, then matches that belong to any of the subdicts given in that list, are grouped and sorted before matches that don't;
         + Note: the order of dictIDs within `sort.dictID` is not important;